kas/i3-workspace-reset/README.md

 (Actually, these questions have literally never been asked.
 But I figured it would be good to note them here.)

-- How/when should I use i3-workspace-reset?
+- How should I use i3-workspace-reset?
   - You can use i3-workspace-reset however you want.
 Consider using i3-workspace-reset with dmenu.
 - How do I use i3-workspace-reset with dmenu?